simonescaccia/IoTProject/Evaluation.md

 2. The Water Flow Sensor consume 10 mA (max) and it is powered at 5 V (because it is connected with the Esp32); so it consumes 0,05 W.
 3. The Micro Water Turbine Hydro Generator works at 12 V, the power is 10 W and the intensity is 1,2 A; beacuse the diameter is lower than the diameter of the Water Flow Sensor, we do a proportion: if the sensor works with max 30 L/min (diameter=15,24mm), the generator work with max 25,6 L/min (diameter=13mm).
 The generator ideally can charge the device and the sensor beacuse it gives 10 W and they need 1,25 W. Other analysis should be done to know the daily water flow and relative energy produced.

-## Response Time Performances

-The response time between CHIEF, FORKs and BRANCHEs depends on the distance between the MCUs, so it depends on the topology of the irrigation system.
-An idea of the time taken by the architecture is shown in the previous chapter about the setting of the water leak detection threshold.